What Is the Healthcare Revenue Cycle? Facility Guide and FAQ

 Tracking and receiving payments is a necessary way for organizations to maintain financial stability.
 For healthcare facilities, however, this process isn’t as straightforward as charging patients a fixed fee.
 Because of the way health insurance claims play into service delivery, facilities must take unique measures when managing their healthcare revenue cycle.

-What Is Revenue Cycle in Healthcare?
+What Is the Revenue Cycle in Healthcare?

 • Patient medical histories